jmiko4/Run/README.md

-# Cycles
+# RUN
-Cycles is a game where two players ride cycles and try to cut each other off.
-Just like driving in real life.
+Run is a game where you are running and jumping over obstacles trying to get the highest score possible.

 ---
 ## Getting Started